 You may be looking to open a bar, curious about the area your bar is in, or just looking to visit a great bar.
 Either way, there are some frequently asked questions about bar location and layout that might be on the tip of your tongue.
 We’ll answer a few of them now.

-- Where are the best bars? - The best bar locations vary from state to state, country to country, and city to city.
+The best bar locations vary from state to state, country to country, and city to city.
 Generally, however, you can find the best bars nearby the tourist areas of a place.
 Sometimes that's where you'll find the oldest bars in America.
 These edges of the most popular places are great for bars.
 They can be more affordable but still within walking distance of everything visitors want to do and see.

-- How do I design a restaurant bar? - In looking at some of the most popular bars that are famous through designs, it’s clear that a good design is often theme based.
+In looking at some of the most popular bars that are famous through designs, it’s clear that a good design is often theme based.
 Choosing a theme is a great idea.
 Even if you want something classic, a few statements in design is a good way to draw attention and make your bar stand out.
 You can also draw some inspiration from a classic bar operations manual.

-- How do location and layout affect bar profits? - Setting your bar up to attract customers through location leverage and design elements will directly affect your bar profitability.
+Setting your bar up to attract customers through location leverage and design elements will directly affect your bar profitability.
 It'll help you bring in more customers.

 Bar Location and Layout Ideas: Designing Your Bar